Acts 18:18b At Cenchreae he (Paul) had cut his hair, for he was under a vow.

 1 Corinthians 4:16 I urge you, then, be imitators of me.

 1 Corinthians 11:1 Be imitators of me, as I am of Christ.

 Philippians 3:17 Brothers, join in imitating me, and keep your eyes on those who walk according to the example you have in us.

 Philippians 4:9 What you have learned and received and heard and seen in me—practice these things, and the God of peace will be with you.

 2 Thessalonians 3:9 It was not because we do not have that right, but to give you in ourselves an example to imitate.

 What did John say of those claiming to be believers of the Christ?
-He said he same thing as Paul, to imitate Christ ~
+He said the same thing as Paul; to imitate Christ ~

 1 John 1:6 whoever says he abides in him ought to walk in the same way in which he walked.

-How did our Messiah walk?
-In obedience to the Law of God!
+How did the Messiah walk?
+Jesus, our Master, walked in obedience to the Law of God given through Moses!

-How did Paul walk and how does he ask us to walk?
+How did Paul walk and how does he command us to walk?